-At the VELUX Group we work continually to integrate sustainability into decision making and how we run our business.
+At the VELUX Group we strive to continually integrate sustainability into our decision-making, operations, and solutions.

 Rethinking the way we build